Cray-HPE/docs-csm/004-LIVECD-PREFLIGHT.md

 #### Alternative / Hand-collection.

-If you don't have that information, then you need the following otherwise move on.
+If you don't have that information, then you need the following otherwise move on (for current BGP Dev status, see [Can BGP status on Shasta systems](https://connect.us.cray.com/confluence/display/CASMPET/CAN-BGP+status+on+Shasta+systems)).
 - Bond member 0 (i.e. p801p1)
 - Bond member 1 (i.e. p801p2)
 - MTL CIDR (i.e. 10.1.1.1/16)